kiykomi/DevOps_online_Odesa_2021Q4/m5/Task5.2/readme.md

 S - synchronous updates: the changes on a file are written synchronously on the disk.
 T - and top of directory hierarchy: A directory will be deemed to be the top of directory hierarchies for the purposes of the Orlov block allocator.
 ```
-## For list attributes we can use command lsattr:
+## For list attributes we can use command lsattr and change attributes with chattr:

 ![15](screen/Screenshot_15.png)